Featured Shark Tank Post

 Power Decal on Shark Tank Show

-The Power Decal is one of those inventions that you just know will succeed if marketed and licensed properly.
-A peel off sticker that lights up from a solar power source, ya that's a cool invention alright.
-George Podd and Rolf Schwartz went into the Shark Tank very confident with their product they called Light Film that has since been renamed and re-branded as Power Decal.
-The Power Decal has a motion sensor built into the light up decal which brightly displays the sticker.
+The Power Decal is one of those inventions you just know will succeed if marketed and licensed properly.
+A Peel off sticker that lights up from a solar power source.
+George Podd and Rolf Schwartz went into the Shark Tank very confident with their product they called Light Film that's since been renamed and re-branded as Power Decal.
+The Power Decal has a motion sensor built into the light-up decal brightly displaying the sticker.

-George Podd and Rolf Schwartz was asking $100k for a 5% stake in their patented Power Decals which put the valuation at $2 million.
-They demonstrated a generation 1 Power Decal that was hooked up to a wired power source (a battery) to light up the peel and stick sticker.
-They quickly pointed out that the generation 2 Power Decals would be wireless and solar powered which got a lot more interest from the Sharks.
-Podd, the inventor of the Power Decal, had zero in sales and has already sank $750k into this invention.
-They can make the generation 2 Power Decals for $5 or less and retail's for $19.99 which is a decent profit margin in any ones book.
-Everything is ready to go and all they need is the licensing deals to make the Power Decal a huge success.
+George Podd and Rolf Schwartz was asking $100k for a 5% stake in their patented Power Decals putting the valuation at $2 million.
+They demonstrated a generation 1 Power Decal hooked up to a wired power source (battery) to light up the peel and stick sticker.
+They quickly pointed out the generation 2 Power Decals would be wireless and solar powered which got a lot more interest from the Sharks.
+Podd, the inventor of the Power Decal, had zero in sales and has already sunk $750k into this invention.
+They can make the generation 2 Power Decals for $5 or less and retails for $19.99 which is a decent profit margin.
+Everything is ready to go, and all they need is the licensing deals to make the Power Decal a huge success.

-The $100k they are asking for will be put towards a few licensing deals with the understanding a much larger round of funding will still be needed in the future.
+The $100k they're asking for will be put towards a few licensing deals with the understanding a much larger round of funding will still be needed in the future.
 Kevin Harrington puts the amount of funding they need to raise closer to a million dollars and goes out.

 |Easily sticks on to any window|

 There is no question the Power Decals is a good idea, and the possibilities are endless licensed and distributed on a major scale. +Daymond John confidently knows he's the only Shark having the connections and experience to make this a successful deal for all parties involved.